SSIIRRPP/react-animation-stepper/react-animation-stepper/README.md

 );
 ```

-##### This object's keys will act as an identifier for the component, to be referenced later at the animations definition.
+##### This object's keys will act as an identifier for the component, to be referenced later at the steps definition.

 #